jstedfast/MimeKit/README.md

     git clone git@github.com/<your-account>/MimeKit.git

-If you use [Xamarin Studio](http://xamarin.com/studio) or [MonoDevelop](http://monodevelop.org), both MimeKit.sln
-and MimeKitDesktopOnly.sln are configured with the coding style used by MimeKit.
+If you use [Xamarin Studio](http://xamarin.com/studio) or [MonoDevelop](http://monodevelop.org), all of the solution files are configured with the coding style used by MimeKit.
 If you use Visual Studio or some other editor, please try to maintain the existing coding style as best as you can.

 Once you've got some changes that you'd like to submit upstream to the official MimeKit repository,